dtison/bitcoin-utilities/README.md

 For an old key that could have received coins many years ago, do **not** arbitrarily choose a recent timestamp merely to make the rescan faster.
 Doing so could cause earlier transactions to be missed.

-If you know that the key could not have been used before a particular block height, the script supports:
+To make the scan faster, if you know that the key could not have been used before a particular block height, the script supports:

 ```bash
 -t <block-height>